 Note that, looks like (duality of hard-margin problem) but condition .

 gamma='auto' which uses

 1/n_features): determine the number of points to construct the hyperplane.

 An illustration of using

 gamma.
-In low-gamma case, we only consider points nearby the hyperplane, it may cause an overfitting.
+In high-gamma case, we only consider points nearby the hyperplane, it may cause an overfitting.

 Bigger gamma, more change to get overfitting (in a XOR problem).